-• SPAN-477 Service Learning Hispanic Comm
+• SPAN-477 Service Learning Hispanic Comm Half credit internship, graded S/U.

 Theatre Arts

 Theatre Arts Program Description

 Theatre Arts students at Gettysburg explore the theatrical event as a complex unit grounded in literature and historical roots, and then translated into performance through the work of playwrights, actors, directors, dramaturgs, and designers.
 The study of Theatre Arts offers excellent preparation for a variety of careers, both within and outside the discipline.